 Before the ascent really started we did have some visitors.
-I am pretty convinced these are the same 4 deer that just follow me from hike to hike because I seem to see deer everywhere I go lately.
+I am pretty convinced these are the same 4 deer that just follow me from hike to hike.
+I seem to see deer everywhere I go lately.

 After the deer I probably should have stopped but decided to trudge on.
 The trail decided to punish me for my efforts by increasing the elevation gain.
-One of the nice things about national forest’s I have found is that they do a good job of putting signs up along the trail.
+One nice thing about national forest trails I have found is that they do a good job of putting signs up along the trail.
 Well ’76 did one better by putting a wood bench next to a sign that said “Halfway point.
 Trail steep from here”

 To be honest, if you are just getting started, uncomfortable with challenging footing, hungover from a night at the casino, or just plain lazy, I would suggest doing the Roughlock falls trail instead of this one.
-The views are nice but I’m not sure they are worth the price of admission (paid in physical exertion) unless you are looking for a good workout and challenge.
-If you don’t want the work but love the reward you are in luck as I did it all for you!
+The views are nice but I’m not sure they are worth the price of admission.
+(Paid in physical exertion) Unless you are looking for a good workout and challenge.
+Lucky for you I did the trail so you don’t have to!

-One fun fact for those avid readers of Fatman’s exploits who saw the Town of Deadwood post, Potato Creek Johnny who was buried in the Mt.
-Moriah Cemetery next to Wild Bill and Calamity Jane was known to use this trail quite a bit when it was part of a larger mining trail.
-Johnny lived just off one end of the longer version of the trail and would use it when he was traveling to trade.
+One fun fact for those avid readers of Fatman’s exploits who saw the Town of Deadwood post.
+Potato Creek Johnny was buried in the Mt.
+Moriah Cemetery next to Wild Bill and Calamity Jane.
+He was known to use this trail quite a bit when it was part of a larger mining trail.
+Johnny lived just off one end of the longer version of the hike and would use it when he was traveling to trade.
 He is famous for finding the biggest nugget during the gold rush.

 If you have a suggestion for a hike that you would like me to try, feel free to email me at email@example.com or you can follow me on the below social media platforms.
 I have also added this hike and all the hikes to the interactive map that you can find here.